Silene acaulis: Ecology

 In Maine it is possibly extirpated, and in New Hampshire Silene acaulis var. exscapa is threatened.

 Experimental warming has been shown to start flowering substantially earlier than control cushions experiencing ambient temperature.
 Both the male and female phases developed faster in the OTCs and capsules (fruits) matured earlier, and the cushions produced more mature seeds and had a higher seed/ovule ratio contributing to an overall positive reproductive response.
 However, a study on four populations across a latitudinal gradient in North America showed that southern populations of moss campion had lower survival and recruitment, but higher individual growth, rates than more northern populations.
 Furthermore, vital rates such as growth, survival, and fruits per area were shown to increase in moderately warmer years yet declined in the very warmest years, suggesting that a change in climate into warmer conditions or more frequent unusually warm summers may eventually lead to negative impacts.
 Another study showed that, while the short term responses were positive, they turned negative on medium-term, suggestion that moss campion may be at risk in future global warming.
 Projections produced under different climate scenarios suggest that S. acaulis will likely face climate-driven fast decline in suitable areas on the British Isles and across North America, and that upward and northward shifts to occupy new climatically suitable areas are improbable in the future.

 Cultivation

 The seeds should be sown early in the spring time.
 Put the seedlings into separate pots, and it is recommended to let them winter in the greenhouse for their first winter season.
-To clean them rub the capsules through a screen.
 It is advised to plant them in the late spring or early summer because division takes place in the spring.
 They should be grown in well-drained soil with full sun.
 The climate can be cool.